-We have examined the New York Local Government Assistance Corporation's (Corporation), a component unit of the State of New York, compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules and Regulations of the State of New York during the year ended March 31, 2015.
+We have examined the New York Local Government Assistance Corporation's (Corporation), a component unit of the State of New York, compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules and Regulations of the State of New York during the year ended March 31, 2017.
 Management is responsible for the Corporation's compliance with those requirements.
 Our responsibility is to express an opinion on the Corporation's compliance based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and standards applicable to attestation engagements contained in Government Auditing Standards issued by the Comptroller General of the United States and, accordingly, included examining on a test basis, evidence supporting the Corporation's compliance with those requirements and performing such other procedures as we considered necessary in the We believe our examination provides a reasonable basis for our opinion. examination does not provide a legal determination of the Corporation's compliance with specified requirements.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and standards applicable to attestation engagements contained in Government Auditing Standards issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Corporation is in compliance with Section 201.3, in all material respects.
+An examination involves performing procedures to obtain evidence about compliance with Section 201.3.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material misstatement of compliance with Section 201.3, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.
+Our examination does not provide a legal determination of the Corporation's compliance with specified requirements.

-In our opinion, the Corporation complied in all material respects with the aforementioned requirements during the year ended March 31, 2015.
+In our opinion, the Corporation complied in all material respects, with the aforementioned requirements during the year ended March 31, 2017.

-In accordance with Government Auditing Standards, we are required to report all deficiencies that are considered to be significant deficiencies or material weaknesses in internal control, violations of contracts, or grant agreements, and abuse that are material to the Corporation's compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules and Regulations of the State of New York and any fraud or illegal acts that are more than inconsequential that come to our attention during our examination.
+In accordance with Government Auditing Standards, we are required to report significant deficiencies in internal control, violations of provisions of laws, regulations, contracts, or grant agreements, and abuse that are material to the Corporation's compliance with Section 201.3 of Title Two of the Official Compilation of Codes, Rules and Regulations of the State of New York and any fraud or illegal acts that are more than inconsequential that come to our attention during our examination.
 We are also required to obtain views of management on those matters.
 We performed our examination to express an opinion on whether the Corporation complied with the aforementioned requirements and not for the purpose of expressing an opinion on internal control over compliance with those requirements or other matters; accordingly, we express no such opinion.
 The results of our tests disclosed no matters that are required to be reported under Government Auditing Standards.